 Ocular muscles are affected initially in 40% of patients and eventually in 85% and are the only muscles affected in 15%.
-If generalized myasthenia is going to develop after ocular symptoms, it usually does so within the first 3 yr.
+If generalized myasthenia is going to develop after ocular symptoms, it develops in 78% of patients within 1 year and in 94% within the first 3 years.

 Hand grip may alternate between weak and normal (milkmaid’s grip).
 Neck muscles may become weak.
 Proximal limb weakness is common.
 Some patients present with bulbar symptoms (eg, altered voice, nasal regurgitation, choking, dysphagia).
 Sensation and deep tendon reflexes are normal.
 Manifestations fluctuate in intensity over minutes to hours to days.

 Myasthenic crisis, a severe generalized quadriparesis or life-threatening respiratory muscle weakness, occurs in about 15 to 20% of patients at least once in their life.
 It is often due to a supervening infection that reactivates the immune system.
 Once respiratory insufficiency begins, respiratory failure may occur rapidly.

 Cholinergic crisis is muscular weakness that can result when the dose of anticholinesterase drugs (eg, neostigmine, pyridostigmine) is too high.
 A mild crisis may be difficult to differentiate from worsening myasthenia.
 Severe cholinergic crisis can usually be differentiated because it, unlike myasthenia gravis, results in muscle fasciculations, increased lacrimation and salivation, tachycardia, and diarrhea.

 The diagnosis of myasthenia gravis is suggested by symptoms and signs and confirmed by tests.